 It is hard to conceive of a time when copiers were not part of the landscape, but before 1960 that was very much the case.
-So the fact that the Xerox 914 was unveiled on September 16, 1959 marks a milestone, if a somewhat unheralded one and its driving force, Chester Carlson a somewhat unknown inventor (however he was on a 21¢ stamp as part of the Great Americans series).
+So the fact that the Xerox 914 was unveiled on September 16, 1959 marks a milestone, if a somewhat unheralded one.
+Its driving force was Chester Carlson, a somewhat unknown inventor—however, he was on a 21¢ stamp as part of the Great Americans series.

 Photocopiers have come long way.
 Most businesses, law firms, and libraries have one or more!
 There are even stores dedicated to making of copies and copiers in our homes.
 I wonder what Chester Carlson would think about that?

 The following titles link to fuller bibliographic information in the Library of Congress Online Catalog.
 Links to digital content are provided when available.

 The following resources created and digitized by the Library of Congress can be used to find out more about the machine as well as the events of the day.